My Chevy pickup

 Because the engine is "just" a 4 cylinder model, my truck does not have the same power that is very common for American drivers to expect.

-Chevy Backhoe
+Chevy Excavator

-Here's my truck towing a fairly large trailer with a backhoe.
+Here's my truck towing a fairly large trailer with a excavator.
 It's not something I would do every day with this truck, but it's more than capable of doing this once in a while.

 Chapter 3: The Honeymoon Ends